rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/setup_your_team.md

 You can setup your support team in three ways :

-i.
-Search and add users :You can search and add users by name or email as shown in the screenshot below
+**i.
+Search and add users :**You can search and add users by name or email as shown in the screenshot below

 ![search_and_add_users](https://cloud.githubusercontent.com/assets/8191145/7654397/6d19bd04-fb3a-11e4-809a-07b176b75828.png)

-ii.
-Add all users from domain: You can use this option if you want add all the WordPress users who have similar domain name.
+**ii.
+Add all users from domain:** You can use this option if you want add all the WordPress users who have similar domain name.

-iii.
-Add all WordPress users : Using this option you can import all the WordPress users into Staff, in a single click.
+**iii.
+Add all WordPress users :** Using this option you can import all the WordPress users into Staff, in a single click.

 You can give roles to all these new staff members.
-The Helpdesk roles are same as WordPress roles.
+The Helpdesk roles are somewhat similar to WordPress roles. ( Ref 10.
+Staff and Roles for details)
 * Admin - Can manage all tickets and Helpdesk settings.
 * Editor - Can manage all the tickets.
 No access to settings.
 * Author - Can manage only the tickets assigned to them.
 No access to settings.